 I would definitely recommend buying a book with dotted paper, it seems weird at first but I actually love using it now.
 I love that it is straight so you can write nicely but it equally looks like a blank page as well.
 I find lines restricting in my opinion, and I know some people have squared paper in their bullet journal and it doesn’t look as good in my opinion.
 Squared is often more expensive but I would definitely invest.

 Don’t be too creative!
 There is always temptation from Pinterest to make everything so gorgeous and colourful but you will end up spending more time making it look photogenic than actually working on what you have to do.
 Part of a bullet journal is making it look nice but at the same time is a practical resource used to manage your time.

 This is something that I have only started doing recently but I would definitely recommend it.
 Using stickers is a way of minimising the time spent setting out your planner but still making it look pretty.
 Planozo (an independent business) kindly sent me some stickers.
 They create plenty of stickers suitable for planners and organisers, whilst still making them look pretty.
 I have only been using them for a few weeks but I love them, and they are so worth the purchase!
 My favourites are the blog stickers because they are so useful, and I also love the hearts because they are so pretty and perfect to mark deadlines in my planner.
 Check out planozo here.

 I hope this helps if you are starting a bullet journal, because I used to love reading these before I started to give him so information.
 I love my bullet journal and I would recommend it to anyone who need to be more organsied but also creative.
 I love how personalised it is and you can create anything that you want in it so it makes it perfect for students, or workers, or anyone really.
 Let me know if you want any more advice and i will be sure to answer any questions in the comments or on my social media.

-(Planozo kindly sent me the stickers features at no cost, however all opinions stated are my own)
+(Planozo sent me the stickers complimentary to feature, however all opinions and photos are my own)